 - Follow the process.
 Each step in the first two levels of the appeals process is explained below. - Meet the deadlines.
 The deadlines are important.
 Be sure that you understand and follow the deadlines that apply to things you must do. - Ask for help if you need it.
-If you have questions or need help at any time, please call Customer Care (phone numbers are located in Chapter 2, Section 1 of this booklet).
-Or call your State Health Insurance Assistance Program, a government organization that provides personalized assistance (see Section 2 of this chapter).
+If you have questions or need help at any time, please call Customer Care.
+(Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.)
+Or, call your State Health Insurance Assistance Program, a government organization that provides personalized assistance (see Section 2 of this chapter).